Followers

 Quarrelsome Patriot

-This First Patriot is another of the many who served their nation in diverse and remarkable ways - and yet today are unknown to virtually all Americans.
-The same Americans who can rattle off mindless details of sports or worse, reality TV trivia.
-So drive the mindless pop culture from your mind and focus for a few minutes on one of the unsung founders of the American republic.
+This First Patriot is among the many who served their country in diverse and remarkable ways - yet today, they remain virtually unknown to most Americans.
+These same Americans can recite trivial details about sports or, worse, reality TV.
+So, wipe the mindless pop culture from your thoughts and take a few minutes to focus on one of the unsung founders of the American republic.

 Early Life & Militia Service